 We currently do not switch supply rates during it’s term length.
 However, when your current contract term is nearing it's end, we'll start searching for a new competitive rate, compared against the default supply rate with your utility.

-Arbor helps you make better choices for your wallet and the planet.
-Take 2 minutes to join tens of thousands of households who are lowering their energy costs with Arbor.
+Take 2 minutes to join thousands of other Arbor households lowering their energy costs.